bids-standard/bids-specification/src/modality-specific-files/task-events.md

 Each task events file REQUIRES a corresponding task data file.
-It is also possible to have a single `events.tsv` file describing events for all participants and runs (see
+It is also possible to have a single `events.tsv` file describing events for all subjects and runs (see
 [Inheritance Principle](../common-principles.md#the-inheritance-principle)).
 As with all other tabular data, `events.tsv` files MAY be accompanied by a JSON file describing the columns in detail (see